-Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) My questions are for the minister of justice and they concern the issue of Kugluktuk Ilavut centre.
+Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) My questions are for the Minister of Justice and they concern the issue of the Kugluktuk Ilavut Centre.

-As the minister will be aware, his department issued an employment opportunity to correctional caseworker positions in Kugluktuk Ilavut Centre.
+Mr. Speaker, as the minister will be aware, his department issued an employment opportunity for correctional caseworker positions at the Kugluktuk Ilavut Centre.
 Mr. Speaker, these two positions are restricted to Nunavut Inuit who reside in Kugluktuk.
 The closing date to apply for these positions is on March 31, 2023.

-Can the minister clarify how many positions are filled and how many are vacant in the Kugluktuk Ilavut centre? (interpretation) Thank you, Mr. Speaker.
+Can the minister clarify how many positions are filled and how many are vacant at the Kugluktuk Ilavut Centre? (interpretation) Thank you, Mr. Speaker.